 Coordination among different organizations to address missed opportunities and inefficiencies is what Liza Massey brought to the table as she lead the NTC starting in 2011.
 The NTC & the Nashville Chamber consolidated job boards into one under WorkIT.
 The community worked together to find ways to rapidly train job applicants for software development and begin to integrate technology learning into public school class rooms.

 In 2013, NTC’s President and CEO Bryan Huddleston took the reigns of the organization.
-In his short time, the NTC was the 2015 recipient of a multi-year State of Tennessee’s LEAP grant, to fund the IT Pathway Collaborative to address the challenges of the job candidate “IT skills gap” by promoting technology career opportunities.
+In 2015 the NTC was recipient of a multi-year State of Tennessee’s LEAP grant, to fund the IT Pathway Collaborative to address the challenges of the job candidate “IT skills gap” by promoting technology career opportunities.
 The project spurred the creation of NTC’s We Build Tech platform: a network of training & employment tools that create a pipeline of talent in Nashville so it can become a center for technology-based innovation and development.
 The Nashville Technology Council became the White House’s lead in Nashville for the TechHire program to work together to develop new ways to recruit and place applicants based on their actual skills and to create more fast track tech training opportunities.